fastly/blockbuster/README.md

 - The delta file names include a timestamp, based on when the file was packaged.
 This allows Blockbuster to use best-effort sorting to load in all delta files.
 - Blockbuster maintains an in-memory datastore of files and their last checksums.
 To build this, Blockbuster extracts files from all available tarballs in a sorted order.
 The order is always Master first, and then delta files sorted by filename, which for all intents and purposes is based on time of creation (since the name includes a timestamp).
 This means that if more than one tarball contains the exact same file, the checksum in the datastore will come from the last file in the sort that contains it.
 - This allows conflicts to become far less possible.
 Additionally, even if a conflict does occur, resolving the conflict becomes much easier, as the conflict will be isolated to the changes you are actively working on.
 - Deletions aren't managed by deltas.
-This is because we want to maintain the principle of never touching any other tarball other than master or the the current delta.
+This is because we want to maintain the principle of never touching any other tarball other than master or the current delta.
 To actually delete a file, we'd have to remove it from any tarball it exists in.
 This isn't worth the advantage of the guarantee of leaving existing deltas alone.
 In the end, regenerating a Master file will resolve deleted files.
 - Regenerating a new Master file is actually relatively simple.
 The only mechanism required to have Blockbuster do this automatically is to simply delete the existing Master file.
 It is additionally currently the responsibility of the application to remove deltas when regenerating a new master file.

 ## Development